 Price isn't the sole deciding factor in a multi-bid situation.
 Sellers don't want to accept a high offer only to have a deal fall through, which requires them to start the entire process again.
 If your bid isn't the highest, you can remain competitive by relying on non-pricing strategies.
 Each of these strategies involves its own risks, though, so make sure you understand the implications and feel comfortable before moving forward.

 Contingencies are items written into an offer that allow the buyer to exit the purchase under certain conditions and receive their initial deposit back.
 Sellers may accept an offer with limited contingencies, even when the buyer is offering a lower price.
 Depending on your circumstances, you may consider limiting some contingencies in your offer.

 - Sales contingency: As a first-time buyer, you won't need a sales contingency because you don't have to sell another home.
 This might give you a leg up if you're competing with buyers who are selling other homes.

-- Home inspection: Consider limiting inspection contingencies only when you feel confident and knowledgeable enough to handle potential issues that may arise.
+- Home inspection contingency: Consider limiting inspection contingencies only when you feel confident and knowledgeable enough to handle potential issues that may arise.
 You should also leave room in your budget for possible repairs.

-- Appraisal contingency: This contingency allows buyers to exit the purchase if the home is not appraised for a certain amount, usually the sales price.
+- Appraisal contingency: This contingency allows buyers to exit the purchase if the home isn't appraised for a certain amount, which is typically the sales price.
 If you're paying cash, an appraisal contingency may not be needed.
 But if the appraisal is lower than the sales price, your ability to secure the proper amount of financing may be affected.

 A personal touch